Occupy Nigeria: Casualties

-Abuja & London protests
+Abuja and London protests

 The Occupy Nigeria Movement planned another protest at Eagle Square, Abuja on Friday, 6 January 2012 while another one held simultaneously at the Nigerian Embassy in London.
 However, leaks from security agencies report of an order issued by the Government of Nigeria to the Mobile Police, advising them that the best way to stop the protests was to kill at least one of the protesters.
 Although such rumours are typical in a country like Nigeria where political opponents are known to hijack such protests in a bid to tarnish the public image of incumbent government.

-Minna Riot
+Minna riot

 On the third day of the protests, a crowd of youths went on the rampage, setting fire to buildings and cars in the Niger State capital.
 Hundreds of rioters set fire to government and political party offices and also targeted the homes of local politicians.
 An office building belonging to former Nigerian President Ibrahim Babangida was among those attacked.
 One policeman was killed in Minna when an electoral commission building was attacked.